antwons/Docker-Install/README.md

 ## Welcome to our simple Docker Install Script

-> <span style="color:red">Please note that this script has only been tested with Ubuntu, Debian and Raspberry PI OS 64 BIT at this time </span>
+> <font color:"red">Please note that this script has only been tested with Ubuntu, Debian and Raspberry PI OS 64 BIT at this time </font>

 ### To begin with our install, copy the following and paste into the terminal of your server!
 ```